“I can’t get a job without experience and I can’t get

 “This entry-level job wants me to have two years of experience;

 – do these sound familiar?

-Related work experience is something employers and graduate schools repeatedly look for on a resume.
-Related experience allows you to stand out from the crowd.
-Practical experience helps you reinforce or redefine your career goals.
-Regardless of the field that you plan to pursue or the economic circumstances impacting the job market, it takes experience and education to get embark on your career path.
+Related work experience is something employers and graduate schools repeatedly look for on a resume as it allows you to stand out from the crowd and helps you reinforce or redefine your career goals.
+Regardless of the field that you plan to pursue or the economic circumstances impacting the job market, it takes experience and education to embark on your career path.

 So how can you get experience while you’re trying to get an education?
 Combine them!

 Experiential Education allows you to gain work experience while still a student.
 At La Salle, there are many options available for gaining valuable experience before you graduate.

 - Summer Jobs

 - Student/Faculty Research